 Best for Luxury: Soho House Chicago

 This hotel-meets-private-club is the definition of industrial chic, sitting in a century-old warehouse in the West Loop.
 While the amenities of Soho House are typically for members only, the hotel can be booked by the public and access to all amenities is included when you stay as a guest.
 Forty rooms are divided into three categories — Tiny and Small, Medium and Medium Plus, and Big — which range in size from 200 square feet to 600 square feet and have gentlemanly decor like dark wood furniture, patterned rugs and brass detailing.
 (Splurge on a Big room to get an incredible freestanding tub.)
 You’ll, of course, want to spend time enjoying Soho House’s amenities, like the 17,000-square-foot gym that has a boxing ring and offers group classes, the indulgent Cowshed Spa and the gorgeous rooftop pool.
 Then there are the restaurants and bars.
-Three are open to the public, but head to the House Kitchen grill, the Mediterranean-inspired Nava, the Italian Tavern[a] or the swanky Club Bar for an air of exclusivity.
+Three are open to the public, but head to the House Kitchen grill or Roof for an air of exclusivity.

 Best Hostel: Freehand Chicago